 - Avoid wearing brightly colored or floral printed clothing outside.

-- Wear protective clothing, such as long-sleeved shirts and gloves, when spending time outdoors.
+- Wear protective clothing, such as long-sleeved shirts and gloves, when

 - Walk calmly away from any bees you see.